grainnewrigley/TDC/_posts/2025-10-18-Data-Beginners-Guide.md

 date: 2025-10-18
 permalink: /posts/2025/02/environmental-data-beginners-guide/
 tags:
-  - data analysis
+  - Data Analysis
-  - resource
+  - Resource
 ---

 This beginners guide will teach you about the different types of environmental data and how to interact with them.